MP4 Tips & Tricks

 1. What is AVCHD?

-Standing for Advanced Video Coding High Definition, AVCHD is a file based format that is used for digital recording and HD video playback.
+Standing for Advanced Video Coding High Definition, AVCHD is a file-based format that is used for the digital recording and HD video playback.
 The format was developed jointly by Sony and Panasonic for professional video recording using high definition camcorders.
-The format facilitates recording high quality videos that can be burnt to DVD disc and can also be played on Blu-ray player and HDTV.
+The format facilitates recording high-quality videos that can be burnt to DVD and can also be played on Blu-ray player and HDTV.
+More detailed information about AVCHD can move to What is AVCHD Files and How to Playback Easily >.

 2. Development of AVCHD: